AdaCore/gnatstudio/docs/users_guide/projects.rst

 The Project Properties Editor
 =============================

-Use ther project properties editor at any time to access the properties of your project through the :menuselection:`Project --> Edit Project Properties` menu or the contextual menu :menuselection:`Edit project properties` on any project item, e.g. from the :guilabel:`Project` views or the :guilabel:`Project` browser.
+Use the :guilabel:`Project Properties` editor at any time to access the properties of your project through the :menuselection:`Project --> Edit Project Properties` menu or the contextual menu :menuselection:`Edit project properties` on any project item, e.g. from the :guilabel:`Project` views or the :guilabel:`Project` browser.

 If there was an error loading the project (such as invalid syntax or non-existing directories), GPS displays a warning dialog when you select